adambard/learnxinyminutes-docs/ocaml.html.markdown

 Along with StandardML and its dialects it belongs to ML language family.
 Just like StandardML, there are both a compiler and an interpreter for OCaml.
-The interpreter binary is normally called "ocaml" and the compiler is "ocamlc.opt".
+The interpreter binary is normally called "ocaml" and the compiler is "ocamlopt".
 There is also a bytecode compiler, "ocamlc", but there are few reasons to use it.

 It is strongly and statically typed, but instead of using manually written